-3 Things to Know About Life After Recovering From COVID-19July 28, 2020 - Katie McCallum
+3 Things to Know About Life After Recovering From COVID-19Jan.
+5, 2022 - Katie McCallum

 When your COVID-19 symptoms were at their worst, you were probably solely focused on the basics: resting, hydrating and monitoring yourself for worsening symptoms.

-Now, as your road to recovery becomes clearer and clearer, you may be wondering what your "new normal" will look like once your symptoms subside.
+Now, as your road to recovery becomes clearer and clearer, you may be wondering what comes next after your symptoms subside.
 Unlike the common illnesses you're used to, like a cold or the flu, COVID-19 comes with a few extra question marks.

 How long will I be contagious?
 Should I be worried about these lingering symptoms?
-Does this mean I don't have to wear a mask anymore?
+Does this mean I don't have to a booster shot?

 Here to help you understand what life looks like after recovering from COVID-19 is Dr. Joshua Septimus, associate professor of clinical medicine and medical director of Houston Methodist Primary Care Group Same Day Clinics.